richelbilderbeek/galen_programmeringstavling_stadsbibliotek_uppsala_2022/README.md

 -----------|-----------------------------------------------
 R          | Get volunteers to assist the competitors R          | Ask UMS for volunteers/coaches
-SB         | Projection screen at Studium works
+USB        | Projection screen at Studium works
-SB         | Do publicity to get competitors
+USB        | Do publicity to get competitors
-SB         | 1 host for questions as drinks, food, etc SB         | Water, cups, 1 bottle of saft and cola and fanta and 7-up SB         | Order the pizza, take the delivery to
+USB        | 1 host for questions as drinks, food, etc USB        | Water, cups, 1 bottle of saft and cola and fanta and 7-up USB        | Order the pizza, take the delivery to

 ## Abbreviations

  * R: Richel
- * SB: Stadsbibliotek
+ * USB: Uppsala Stadsbibliotek
  * UMS: Uppsala Makerspace
  * WIP: Work In Progress